jeremyong/gal/README.md

 ```

 It is recommend when using clang that `-fno-math-errno` be passed to your compiler's build settings as this was found to be an obstacle for clang to generate optimal code in many circumstances.
 Many platforms set this as the default, but depending on the math library that is linked on your system, your mileage may vary.

+A secondary recommendation is that usage should comfortably enable both `-ffast-math` and `-mfma`.
+The former
+is usually not used to retain finer control over numerical stability.
+However, using GA improves stability
+considerably over traditional linear algebra approaches.
+The second flag enables fused-multiply-add
+instructions which both improves precision and is available on most hardware.

 ## Motivation